 DSEAR stands for Dangerous Substances and Explosive Atmospheres Regulations.
 It is important to learn about DSEAR in the workplace to identify serious hazards and know how to assess the risk involved.

 What are dangerous substances?

-Dangerous substances are any substances used or present at work that could, if not properly controlled, cause harm to people because of a fire or explosion or corrosion of metal.
-They can be found in nearly all workplaces and include such things as:
+Dangerous substances are any substances used or present at work that could, if not properly controlled, cause harm to people because of a fire, explosion or corrosion of metal.
+These substances can be found in nearly all workplaces.
+Examples include:

 - flammable gases such as liquid petroleum gas (LPG)

 - dusts from machining and sanding operations

 - dusts from foodstuffs

 - pressurised gases and substances corrosive to metal